superdug/amiblocked-website/content/Posts/so-I-did-this-all-on-my-iPad.md

 There is all sorts of room for improvement here.
 And we’ll start to see that as the ecosystems of Mac OS and iPad OS start to mesh together.
 I know that the keeping the ecosystems apart makes some sense to someone somewhere, but not me, and fighting it is just stupid.
 People want to interact with a super powerful slate, plain and simple.

+***UPDDATE** 06-05-2022

+I've since stopped using termius and switched to using [Panic's SSH Client for iOS](https://panic.com/prompt/).
+It's made by the same folks that make the playdate gaming system and it includes copy and paste of the terminal screen.
+Thus my need for a SCP client was ended and termius was retired.